 This rosemary-infused gin contains a little sugar and lemon to balance out the strong aroma of the herb.
 Try making it with any of your favorite herbs for a new twist on gin and juice.
 Get Larder & Life’s Rosemary-Infused Gin recipe.

-Related Video: DYI Holiday Gifts—Insta-Infusions
+Related Video: DIY Holiday Gifts—Insta-Infusions

 Header image by Chowhound.